v1.3.0 - Production Ready

 What You Get in Test Mode

-• Requests are marked as test-mode server-side when the API key environment is test
+• Requests are marked as test-mode server-side based on the API key

 • Safe separation between test and production analytics